technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 this lab.

-1. To execute the event trigger, an email needs to be sent with a Resume pdf file.
-From your mailbox (not the tenant credential provided here), compose a new email message.
+1. To execute the event trigger, an email needs to be sent with a Resume pdf file. **From your mailbox** (not of the tenant credential provided here.
+Use mail id of your choice.
+You will send an email from your mailbox to the tenant mail id.), **compose a new email** message.

     |  Email Component  |  Details  |